gxf1212/notes/research/Protein-ligand-simulation.md

 - should have hydrophobic...
 - download the pse file

+### NGL

-[Explore Ligand Interactions in 3D](https://www.rcsb.org/news/feature/57e30fd490f5613003407f09): NGL viewer is great but please support user's own pdb files, or only for pdb structures, will deprecate in the future....
+[Explore Ligand Interactions in 3D](https://www.rcsb.org/news/feature/57e30fd490f5613003407f09): NGL viewer is great but please support user's own pdb files, or only for pdb structures, will deprecate in rcsb in the future....CHARMM-GUI uses it too

 <img src="https://cdn.rcsb.org/news/2016/ligand-interaction.png" alt="RCSB PDB News Image" style="zoom: 67%;" />